Biden: ‘We’re going to win this race’

 Democratic challenger Joseph R. Biden said Friday that he’s on track to defeat President Trump in the 2020 election when all the votes are counted.

-Mr. Biden said the ongoing vote counts tell “a clear and convincing story.”
+Mr. Biden stopped short of declaring victory, but he said the ongoing vote counts tell “a clear and convincing story.”

 “We’re going to win this race,” he said in a speech in Delaware.
-“We’re going to win this race with a clear majority of [the] nation behind us.”
+“We’re going to win this race with a clear majority of the nation behind us.”

-“Let the process work out as we count all the votes,” he said.

-Mr. Biden, who was accompanied by his running mate Sen. Kamala D. Harris of California, said he planned to hit the ground running to try to combat the coronavirus pandemic.

 Mr. Biden held a 264-214 lead over Mr. Trump in projected Electoral College votes, according to tallies from the Associated Press.
 It takes 270 electoral votes to win the White House.